Meten Holding Group Ltd. (METX) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $3.00, which is $2.84 above the current price.
 METX currently public float of 315.30M and currently shorts hold a 3.17% ratio of that float.
-Today, the average trading volume of METX was 16.88M shares.
+Today, the average trading volume of METX was 16.44M shares.

 METX’s Market Performance